-As you move through the year, we hope you will find this handbook to be more than just a list of rules and regulations.
+Welcome to the 2023-2024 school year!
+I look forward to working together to meet the challenges and opportunities the new year presents as a community.
+This handbook outlines a code of student conduct.
+However, as you move through the year, I hope you will find this handbook to be more than just a list of rules and regulations.
 The guidelines contained within are designed not only to help ensure your safety and well-being as a member of our community, but also to help you navigate your daily lives and get the most out of the experience of being at Webb.